Skip to main content

 Peer

 A connected peer.
-Holds a PeerConnection that hides the wire shape (single framed pipe vs. per-protocol streams).
+Holds a Wire that hides the wire shape (single framed pipe vs. per-protocol streams).

 PeerAddr